 I’m bad at floor hockey, gymnastics, softball, flag football and ice skating, but thanks to a corporate wellness program I found out I’m above average at walking.
 That’s how I started doing crazy things like crossing streams in a skirt, walking 20 miles in one day, and spending holiday weekends visiting high points with my friend, Raina.
 I’m a working mom with two young kids.
 When I’m not working, walking or wiping noses I’m usually baking cookies or bread, watching the Red Sox, reading or gardening.

 I live for adventure!
 The quintessential Sagittarius who starts every day by checking my horoscope, I thrive on trying new things and get bored with too much repetition.
-I’ll try just about anything, whether it’s skydiving, pole dancing, zip lining upside down, Parkour, or aerial silks.
+I’ll try just about anything, whether it’s skydiving, zip lining upside down, Parkour, or aerial silks.
 In addition to hiking whenever possible, I cross-train with boxing, boot camp, skiing, and daily power walks with Jill.
 In my quest to reach the highest point in each state, I get energized by adding random roadside attractions to the itinerary such as the world’s largest ball of twine and the world’s largest basket.
-In 2017, exciting side trip highlights will include an alien crash site and hopefully a win in Vegas.
+In 2018, I’ll experience the great states of Wyoming and Montana.
+Any suggestions?

 WHY WE CLIMB